esgf2-us/metagrid/docs/docs/contributors/project_standards.md

 ### DON'Ts for Documenting

 - **DON'T** write comments as a crutch for poor code
-- **DON'T** comment _every_ function, data structure, type declaration, etc. -- this kind of machanical comment writing actually makes it more difficult to maintain code since two things need to be updated when you make a single update
+- **DON'T** comment _every_ function, data structure, type declaration, etc. -- two things need to be updated when you make a single update

 Source: “A Pragmatic Philosophy.” _The Pragmatic Programmer: Your Journey to Mastery_, by David Thomas and Andrew Hunt, Pearson Education, Inc., 2020, pp. 23–23.

-Watch this great video on [The Art of Code Comments](https://www.youtube.com/watch?v=yhF7OmuIILc)

 ## Testing and Continuous Integration (CI)

-Writing high quality tests is essential for high quality software.
-Pull requests should include tests where applicable.
-PRs builds are tested using CI.
+MetaGrid uses GitHub Actions to run the workflows below:

+1. Back-end CI - runs formatters, linters, and a `pytest` test suite and uploads coverage report

+2. Front-end CI - runs formatters, linters, and `jest`/`react-testing-library` test suite and uploads a coverage report

 ### How do I Know What to Test?

 Use code coverage tools to generate a report and see what you should test.
 Be aware, code coverage tools measure lines of code covered by tests. **You should still write test cases that exceed the base testcases**.

 The repository's code coverage tools have minimum threshold percentages for code coverage.
 If your PR's CI build causes the code coverage percentage to drop below the limit, **your build cannot be merged**.

-### GitHub Actions for CI

-MetaGrid uses GitHub Actions to run _workflows_ (aka pipelines) for each side of the stack.
-Each workflow for the front-end and back-end run the code formatters, linters, and test suites to check for issues before allowing a PR to be merged.